holdenweb/xl-tables/README.md

 Since it turned out to involve a significant effort, this made me realize that it might be useful to others as some sort of starting point and explanation of some of the necessary techniques as a starting point for their own projects.
+I have therefore left most of my exploratory meanderings in the `Invitations.ipynb` Jupyter notebook in hopes that they may guide others more reliably along a still not yet well-worn path.

 ## Architecture